sravya-Adapa/2025Fall_projects/README.md

 ---

-## Project Description
-This project simulates how disruptions in a **giant electric vehicle manufacturing firm like Tesla**, in their supplier network affect it’s ability to **produce vehicles and control production cost**.

-An EV manufacturer depends on key component families like **battery systems, power electronics, motors/drive units, body/metals, interior/trim, plastics/rubber, and electronics**.
-When supply shocks occur due to factory outages, quality recalls, logistics delays, or regional events inputs from critical suppliers can drop suddenly.
-These disruptions constrain component availability at the plant and reduce finished-vehicle.

-The Monte Carlo simulation combines:
-- **BEA Input–Output (Direct Requirements)** — to estimate **component-category weights** per $1 of motor-vehicle output as an proxy to “BOM (Bill of Materials) by category”) since the EV manufacturing company’s BOM data is proprietary.
-- **Public supplier lists (articles)** — to derive a rough idea about the companies who contribute to Tesla’s EV production, and **map supplier names to component categories** for labeling the network.
-- **Firm public filings (units/COGS)** — Tesla’s quarterly financial reports provide data related to **number of EV quantities and cost of goods sold**, to scale results to an EV production context.

-The supply chain network is **two-layered** with:
-- **Layer 1 (BOM by category)**: the EV product node connects to component-category nodes, **edge weights** are the BEA-derived shares.
-- **Layer 2 (named suppliers)**: each category node connects to its known multiple suppliers whose names are derived from the publicly available articles, **within-category splits** are clearly marked assumptions (randomized allocations that sum to the category weight, used only for proof-of-concept exploration).

-Monte Carlo simulations introduce random disruptions to these supplier nodes across **10,000 runs**, capturing how failures in one or multiple suppliers propagate through the network.
-The model produces a **probabilistic assessment of production vulnerability**, identifying which component categories and supplier groupings contribute most to potential production shortfalls.

-A **NetworkX-based visualization** will illustrate the firm’s supplier network, EV product to component categories (weighted edges), then categories to labeled suppliers (assumed splits), highlighting **high-impact links** where simulated disruptions have the largest effect on production.

-## Hypotheses

-**H1:** Failures in high-weight component categories (battery systems, electronics, primary metals) will drive most of the simulated production loss.
-In the baseline, the top **two categories** will account for the **majority** of expected production shortfalls.

-**H2:** Within a component category, **spreading volume across more suppliers** (lower concentration/HHI) will reduce both **average loss and tail risk** compared with keeping one dominant supplier at the same total category weight.

-**H3:** When **several suppliers fail together** due to a common event (same region or shared sub-tier), the simulated production loss will be **much higher** than under independent failures, with p95 loss rising sharply.

----

 ## Overview
 This project simulates how disruptions in a **giant electric vehicle manufacturing firm like Tesla**, in their supplier network, affect its ability to **produce vehicles and control production cost**.